 Breaking Your Lease

-- You or your spouse are over 62 years old and are moving to a residential facility for seniors.
+- The tenant or their spouse is over 62 years old and is moving to a residential facility for seniors.

 - You are beginning to serve actively in military duty.

 - The rental is unsafe of violates NY health and/or safety codes.